-- 1. Satisfy existing liabilities and future claims when due, - 2.
-Maximize total return within a prudent risk framework that is informed by PBGC's fixed obligations and asset composition of potential trusteed plans, - 3.
-Minimize the risk of future deficits, - 4.
-Meet or exceed the performance benchmarks for the Program over three- and five-year time periods, and - 5.
-Diversify the investment assets base when useful for managing risk.
+- 1. Satisfy existing liabilities and future claims when due. - 2.
+Maximize funded status within a prudent risk framework that is informed by PBGC's fixed obligations and asset composition of potential trusteed plans. - 3.
+Utilize Liability Driven Investment (LDI) techniques to minimize funded status volatility and the risk of future deficits. - 4.
+Meet or exceed the performance benchmarks for the Program over three- and five-year time periods. - 5.
+Diversify the investment assets base when useful for managing risk, taking into account that changes based on market-timing are inconsistent with the IPS. - 6.
+Reduce funded ratio volatility by increasing interest rate hedging assets or reducing growth and return seeking assets if the funded ratio and deficit improves; and maintain the level of interest rate hedging assets if the funded ratio and deficit worsens.